156th Rifle Division: Vitebsk Offensive

 The final attempt to encircle and destroy the German Vitebsk grouping began on February 2.
 1st Baltic Front was to concentrate its forces on 4th Shock's left wing and 11th Guards' right wing, assisted by reinforcements from 43rd Army.
-Bagramyan wrote: "I have decided to employ 20 understrength rifle divisions, two tank corps, three tank brigades, and almost all of the front's artillery and ? [sic] in a penetration operation."
+Bagramyan wrote: "I have decided to employ 20 understrength rifle divisions, two tank corps, three tank brigades, and almost all of the front's artillery and aviation in a penetration operation."
 22nd Guards Corps was not part of the shock group and was again to pin down the 5th Jäger and 252nd Infantry, joining the assault when feasible.
 The offensive began with an extensive artillery preparation and in two days of heavy fighting the shock group was able to gain 3.5 km on a 9 km-wide front.
 With the support of 5th Tank Corps this was deepened by 4 km over the next two days, before encountering 20th Panzer which stabilized the situation.
 By the end of February 5, the shock group had broken the forward defense of LIII Corps, but the deeper defense was firming up.
 The attacks ground on until the morning of February 15 when one last lunge reached the northern approaches to Litovshchina.
 By now 5th Tanks was down to 10-20 serviceable tanks and the rifle divisions were under 3,000 personnel each.
 The offensive was officially suspended the next day, and would not resume during the upcoming spring thaw.
 Later in the month the 22nd Guards Corps, now with just the 156th and 154th Divisions, was reassigned to 43rd Army, remaining in 1st Baltic Front.
 This Army would soon come under command of General Beloborodov.